Quaker Chemical

 With $838M in long-term debt and a B+ balance sheet, KWR can handle normal execution risk.
 It does not have infinite room for overpaying or under-integrating.

-industrial demand slowdown
+Industrial demand slowdown

 This is still a heavy industrial supplier.
 If customer production slows, chemical volumes and service activity can soften with it.